 THE AGE OF INNOVATION

-With Michael Bloomberg, Bob Iger, Rem Koolhaas, Elon Musk, Preet Bharara, Amanda Burden, Brian Chesky, John Doerr, Mickey Drexler, Daniel Ek, Tony Hsieh, Mike Judge, Yuri Milner, Jonah Peretti, Richard Plepler, Eric Schmidt, Jeremy Stoppelman, Astro Teller, Peter Thiel, Bob Woodward, Reed Hastings, Tom Freston, Salman, Joh McEnroe, Khan and David Zaslav, Netflix, Annie Leibovitz, Thomas Middleditch, T.J.
-Miller, Lee Daniels, Frank Drake, James Murdoch, Mark Zuckerberg, Jon Ive.
+With Michael Bloomberg, Bob Iger, Rem Koolhaas, Elon Musk, Preet Bharara, Amanda Burden, Brian Chesky, John Doerr, Mickey Drexler, Daniel Ek, Tony Hsieh, Mike Judge, Yuri Milner, Jonah Peretti, Richard Plepler, Eric Schmidt, Jeremy Stoppelman, Astro Teller, Sam Altman, Peter Thiel, Bob Woodward, Reed Hastings, Tom Freston, Salman, Joh McEnroe, Khan and David Zaslav, Netflix, Annie Leibovitz, Susan and Anne Wojcicki, Thomas Middleditch, Kamela Harris, T.J.
+Miller, Lee Daniels, Frank Drake, James Murdoch, Mark Zuckerberg, Jon Ive, Katie Couric.

 browse Highlights 2015 V.F.
 Summit